Trysting tree: History

-To summon his array."A poem by Macaulay.

 In Sir Walter Scott's Waverley the large decaying trunk of a trysting tree lies on Tully-Veolan moor and is still used as a meeting place.

 Surviving and previously recorded examples

 Scotland

 The 'Auld Yew Tree of Loudoun' was a place where the Earl of Loudoun, colleagues and advisers met to discuss drafts of the Treaty of Union with England in 1603; it was also the tree to which Lord James of Loudoun addressed letters to his 'gudewife' during his exile in Holland.

 The 'Colliers' Oak' near Dailly in Ayrshire was the meeting place of the Laird of Dalquharran and the local colliers regularly met to discuss business matters.

 The 'Great Yew of Ormiston' was recognised as a local landmark as early as the 15th century.
 In 1474 records show that the Earl of Hopetoun met here and signed various estate documents.
 A local history, published in 1883, describes the tree as "a favourite resort of the Reformers" around the time of the Scottish Reformation.

 According to local lore, the Protestant reformer John Knox preached at the tree.